Abyss-W4tcher/volatility2-profiles/README.md

 If you cannot find an exact match for your memory dump kernel version in this repository, search for the closest one available and give it a try.

+## Support

+Linux kernel `6.X`+ profiles are discontinued in this repository, because Volatility 2 is unmaintained and does not support them correctly.
+However, profiles for the Linux kernel below `6.X` will still be generated regularly.

 ## FAQ

 - *Some distributions are missing.
 Do you plan to add them anytime soon?*